-Hi - it's great to see you here.
-This is one of our most popular posts.
-If it ends up being helpful for you, please consider supporting this independent, ad-free website by making a donation via Paypal or Buy Me A Coffee.
-You'll find these links at the bottom of this page, as well, and thanks in advance to our supporters!
+A quick message from Justin: 'Toretto, stop right there!'
+This is one of our most-visited posts.
+If it ends up being helpful for you, please consider supporting our ad-free website by making a donation via Paypal or Buy Me A Coffee.
+You'll find these links again at the bottom of this page, and a big "thank you" goes out to those who have already given their support for this website. |

 All hard drives will eventually fail, and sometimes the ports are the first point of failure.
 I've dealt with dozens of LaCie drives in my TV post production job and, most often, units that seem dead still work in a drive dock.
 If a problematic drive is what brought you here, this is how to get that LaCie "Design by F.A.
 Porsche" hard drive enclosure opened, so you can test that drive elsewhere...